AvePoint/cloud-api/docs/elements/general/tenant/get-cloud-backup-m365-users-batch.md

 | customerId | The ID of the customer.    | string | Yes |
 | tenantId | The tenant ID of the customer.        | string | Yes |

-## Request Body
+## Request Body Parameters

-This section outlines the request body required to specify which tenant user you want to retrieve.
+This section outlines the request body required to specify which tenant user's protected status you want to retrieve.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |